Who is Overtly Lit?

 Safiya enjoys a variety of genres from fantasy to dystopia but has a soft spot for literary and historical fiction.
 She's fond of stories that explore magical realism and folklore and even more so when it incorporates faith.
 She'd be overjoyed to read submissions that delve into less explored history.

 Madeehah is a pharmacist and writer from London, UK.
-She is currently studying for an MA in Creative Writing and has published several short stories and essays.
+She has an MA in Creative Writing and has published several short stories and essays.
 Her work has been shortlisted for the Future Worlds Prize for fantasy and science fiction writers of colour.

-Madeehah loves to read science fiction and fantasy, but is open to most genres.
+Madeehah loves to read speculative fiction but is open to most genres.
 She's a fan of character-driven stories and beautiful prose.
 Madeehah has a current obsession with stories set in space, so a fun space opera + faith is a big YES! from her.

 Sagirah Shahid is an African American Muslim poet, arts educator, and performing artist from Minneapolis, MN.
 Her poetry and prose is published in several literary journals including Mizna, Paper Darts, Khôra, Puerto Del Sol,Winter Tangerine, and elsewhere.
 When she isn’t creating art, Sagirah celebrates her life exploring poetry with the student-writers of Unrestricted Interest, a writing program and consultancy dedicated to supporting neurodivergent learners through creative writing.

 Sagirah loves reading and listening to a wide variety of poetry.
 She has a soft spot for purposeful lyric poetry and poems that challenge the conventional boundaries of language and storytelling.
 From visual poems to ghazals, Sagirah is looking for poems that innovate and resist.
 Submit your unruly, wild, loud, shy, sly, poetic creations.
 I want to be challenged.
 I want to see the heart of your truth transformed on the page.